 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Voigtlander 20mm F3.5 SL II weighs 205g, 69% (460g) lighter than the Sigma 24mm F1.4 DG HSM A's weight of 665g.

 Lens Mounts